zaichaopan/scrolljs/README.md

 ### scrollWindow.toPageTop()

-Scrolling the window to the top of the page.
+Scrolls to the top of the page.

 ```javascript
 scrollWindow.toPageTop();